 The good news is that a commitment to a simpler lifestyle provides a lens through which those decisions can be more carefully considered.
 I don’t spend my hard-earned money on Impressive Stuff any more, and the trade-off of increased time and flexibility is a gazillion times more valuable.

-How about you: do you think simple living equals happy living?
+How about you?
+Do you think simple living equals happy living?
 If you’ve been putting some of these ideals into practice, are you starting to enjoy the payoff?
-You know we’d love to hear your thoughts, experiences and comments.
+Drop a comment about your experiences!